New York OA Trader

 While the square knot was the same, the award itself had a silver fawn (rather than the silver beaver).
 One recently sold on eBay for a nice sum.
 Keep an eye out for this one.

-One Response to “Knowledge is Power - The Silver Fawn”
+2 thoughts on “Knowledge is Power – The Silver Fawn”